liuyaanng/.config_old/README.md

 # .config
 ## some config of my manjaro linux

-- This is the neofetch information
+- This is the workspace
 ![neofetch](./config.png)
+- i3wm + oh-my-zsh + alacritty